atubak400/Implementing-Load-Balancer-with-Nginx/README.md

-# Congratulations, you hav successfully Implemented Load Balancing with Nginx
+# Congratulations, you have successfully Implemented Load Balancing with Nginx